Yaak Logo

 Git commit dialog

-Sending JSON messages to a websocket server
+Sending JSON messages to a websocket serve

 🔐 OAuth 2.0, JWT, and auth plugins